Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

 where $(\rho \Delta r)_{As}$ is the arsenic layer areal density, $A_{plating}$ is the electroplated area for the arsenic on the Ti backings, $N_A$ is Avogadro's number, and $MM_{As}$ is the molar mass of $^{75}$As.
 This expression is valid because of the earlier performed SEM work demonstrating the uniformity of the plated arsenic layers.
 Then, it follows that the desired arsenic target areal densities can be experimentally deduced from

 However, early results using this methodology suggested that arsenic areal density magnitudes were 5--7$\times$ larger than expected based on the constraints set by limitations of the electroplating process and the electron transmission work.
-As well, the thermal neutron flux that could be extracted independently using the monitor foils, as was done in the flux map of Figure \ref{FluxMap}, was nearly a factor of five larger than the anticipated $6.25\times 10^6$\,n/cm$^2$s.
+As well, the thermal neutron flux that could be extracted independently using the monitor foils, as was done in the flux map of Figure \ref{FluxMap}, was nearly a factor of five larger than the anticipated $6.25\times 10^6$\,n/cm$^2\cdot$s.
 These discrepancies were determined to be artifacts stemming from an as yet unaccounted for epithermal flux component in the McClellan reactor neutron spectrum.

-Due to the fact the bay has historically only been used for thermal neutron imaging, the McClellan site has no descriptive epithermal flux data nor is there sufficient capture and elastic cross section knowledge of the materials under investigation to develop an analytical correction.
+Due to the fact the irradiation bay has historically only been used for thermal neutron imaging, the McClellan site has no descriptive epithermal flux data nor is there sufficient capture and elastic cross section knowledge of the materials under investigation to develop an analytical correction.
 In turn, it was necessary to perform a cadmium covered irradiation of the targets as one of the numerous experiments.
 Activation under cadmium sheets would remove the thermal neutron contribution to isolate the epithermal portion needed for activity subtraction as a corrective means for the inflated areal densities.
 Given the cadmium results, Equation (\ref{RelThermal}) is replaced by

-where $R_{As/mon}$ and $R_{As/mon,Cd}$ are the reaction rates per atom for the targets after bare and Cd-covered irradiations and $F_{As/mon,Cd}$ is the cadmium transmission correction factor.
+where $R_{As/mon}$ and $R_{As/mon,Cd}$ [Bq/target atom] are the reaction rates per atom for the targets after bare and Cd-covered irradiations, respectively, and $F_{As/mon,Cd}$ is the cadmium transmission correction factor.
 The monitor target reaction rates are directly calculated from measured $A_0$ and $N_{mon}$ values whereas $N_{As}$ and associated $(\rho \Delta r)_{As}$ remain the unknowns that are then solved for using a similar rearrangement to Equation (\ref{ArealNaive}).